 The Association has met the requirements of the Texas Open Meetings Act by complying with posting requirements for meetings of the Board of Directors and its subcommittees.
 Pursuant to Chapter 2210.105, meetings are broadcast live and archived for later viewing on our website (www.twia.org).
-There were no meetings held during this reporting period.
-The next scheduled meeting is the quarterly meeting of the Board of Directors on December 10, 2013.
+The final quarterly meeting of 2013 was held during this reporting period on December 10.
+The next scheduled meetings include: